MLH/mlh-hackathon-organizer-guide/What-We-Provide.md

 # What MLH Provides

+At Major League Hacking, our mission is to empower hackers.
+One way that we accomplish our mission is by providing this organizer guide to anyone in the world who wants to host a hackathon.

-Major League Hacking is excited to support hackathons through two different avenues: The League and MLH Localhost.
+MLH also provides two different avenues for high-touch support for hackathons: The League and MLH Localhost.
 See the chart below to learn what we provide to each!

-## The League vs. MLH Localhost
+## League Member Events vs. MLH Localhost Hackathons

 <table>